michaeljtang/MusicBox/CODE/README.md

 7. Reboot the PocketBeagle, and the code will auto-run after 30 seconds of waiting!
 8. Load in a hole punched paper in the music box, as demonstrated in the hackster.io above
 9. Press the button to start!

+Thanks to Erik Welsh for the ht16k33.py library included above!